saradhaa37/PearsonTechnicalTest/Section_B/Scenatio_B2/README.md

 JMeter script:

-JMeter script created with 25 users with all the test configuration parameterized in user defined variables.
+JMeter script scenario created with 25 users with all the test configuration parameterized in user defined variables.